-The Nikon D7200 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in March 2015 and October 2017.
+The Nikon D7200 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in March 2015 and October 2017.
 The D7200 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7200) and a full frame sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (D7200) and a full frame (A7R III) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (16 percent) than the Nikon D7200.
 Moreover, the A7R III is markedly lighter (15 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D7200) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the A7R III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D7200 gets 1110 shots out of its EN-EL15 battery, while the A7R III can take 650 images on a single charge of its NP-FZ100 power pack.
 The power pack in the A7R III can be charged via the USB port, which can be very convenient when travelling.